niplav/site/99_problems_klong_solution.md

 One can already see that the primality checks implementing sieves are orders of magnitude slower than the simple and boring divisor-checking primality tests.
-One can also see that `s31.2` is by far the fastest of these three implementations (probably due to the ommission of even divisors).
+One can also see that `s31.2` is by far the fastest of these three implementations (probably due to the omission of even divisors).

 One can now check the performance of the first two functions to find